Beaulewis1977/grail-hunter/IMPLEMENTATION_STATUS.md

 Phase 1 of the Grail Hunter actor is **complete and production-ready**.
-This implementation delivers a fully functional, well-tested sneaker monitoring actor for Grailed with comprehensive notification support, intelligent parsing, and deduplication.
+This implementation delivers a fully functional, well-tested sneaker monitoring actor for Grailed with comprehensive notification support, intelligent parsing, deduplication, and mocked API-keyed integration tests for the Grailed scraper.

 ### Key Achievements